Bipolar

 You want the screen?

 You want The Godfather, The Godfather Part II, Apocalypse Now, The Conversation, Bram Stoker's Dracula — five Oscars by age 36, two Palme d'Ors?
-Francis Ford Coppola.
-Diagnosed in 1977, prescribed lithium.
-“Little by little we went insane.”
+Francis Ford Coppola, self-described “manic-depressive person,” who took lithium for four years after Apocalypse Now.

 You want the BBC Emmy-winning documentary The Secret Life of the Manic Depressive?
-Stephen Fry.
+Stephen Fry — who disclosed his own cyclothymia, a milder form on the bipolar spectrum, while making it.

 You want Princess Leia, Postcards from the Edge, Wishful Drinking, Harvard Humanist of the Year?
 Carrie Fisher.
 “I am mentally ill.
 I am not ashamed of that.”